-More modern: Reflects 3 years and 3 months of technical progress since the
+- More modern: Reflects 3 years and 3 months of technical progress since the 100D launch.

-  100D launch.

-  If the number of relative strengths (bullet points above) is taken as a guide,

-  the X1D is the clear winner of the contest (16 : 12 points).
-However, the

-  pertinence of the various camera strengths will differ across photographers, so

-  that you might want to weigh individual camera traits according to their

-  importance for your own imaging needs before making a camera decision.
-A

-  professional sports photographer will view the differences between cameras in a

-  way that diverges from the perspective of a street photog, and a person

-  interested in family portraits has distinct needs from a landscape shooter.

-  Hence, the decision which camera is best and worth buying is often a very

-  personal one.
+If the number of relative strengths (bullet points above) is taken as a guide, the X1D is the clear winner of the contest (17 : 12 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 This is why hands-on reviews by experts are important.
-The adjacent

-  summary-table relays the overall verdicts of several of the most popular camera

-  review sites (amateurphotographer [AP], cameralabs [CL], digitalcameraworld

-  [DCW], dpreview [DPR], ephotozine [EPZ], photographyblog [PB]).
-As can be seen,

-  the professional reviewers agree in many cases on the quality of different

-  cameras, but sometimes their assessments diverge, reinforcing the earlier point

-  that a camera decision is often a very personal choice.
+The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (amateurphotographer [AP], cameralabs [CL], digitalcameraworld [DCW], dpreview [DPR], ephotozine [EPZ], photographyblog [PB]).
+As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.